Dracaena Compacta

 Contains saponins, which are toxic to dogs and cats.
 If ingested, it can cause vomiting, salivation, and dilated pupils in cats.

-Watering: Allow the top 50% to 75% of the soil to dry out before watering.
-This plant is sensitive to fluoride, so use filtered or distilled water if possible.
-Overwatering will cause root rot.
+Let the top half to three-quarters of the soil dry before watering.
+This plant is sensitive to fluoride, so filtered or distilled water helps prevent brown tips.
+Overwatering leads to root rot.

 In-Depth Care & Growth